Cognigy/Documentation/docs/en/docs/ai/handover-providers/user-inactivity-detection.md

 ## Set up Go To Node

-Set the **Go To** Node to return to the Handover To Agent Node.
-This moves the entrypoint directly above the Lookup node, allowing the Flow to execute the correct Lookup child branch based on incoming events.
+Set the **Go To** Node to return to the Lookup Node.
+This moves the entrypoint to the Lookup node, allowing the Flow to execute the correct Lookup child branch based on incoming events.

 In the **Go To** Node editor,
 select **Lookup** from the **Select Node** list